MichalPaszkiewicz/MichalPaszkiewicz.github.io/README.md

-my home page for Details, blog and general thiNgs
+My home page for Details, blog and general things